Should I spend 3, 4, or 5 days in Osaka?

 Is 3 days enough time in Osaka?

 Many visitors choose to spend around three days in Osaka.
 This would give you the chance to experience the city's most popular activities and wander through the museums, dine out at amazing restaurants, grab some drinks at a bar, and browse the shops.
-Since many visitors prefer to spend around two to four days here, we have a few suggestions of things to do in the cultural city.
+Since many visitors prefer to spend around two to four days here, we have a few suggestions of things to do in the vibrant city.

 How to spend 3 days in Osaka